cs531-f19/cs531-f19.github.io/_includes/readings.md

-## Request for Comments (RFCs)
+## Readings

-As the course progresses we will primarily be exploring and implementing parts of the following RFCs.
+As the course progresses we will primarily be exploring and implementing parts of the following Request for Comments (RFCs).
 We might also refer to some additional specifications as we find them relevant.

 {% for rfcgroup in site.data.rfcs %}